The Boat Show Starts Wednesday, October 31st, 2018

-That’s right, the boat show starts Wednesday, October 31st (Prime Time Preview) and ends on Sunday, November 4th.
+Just like last year the boat show starts Wednesday, October 31st (Prime Time Preview) and ends on Sunday, November 4th.
 Remember, this was a change they made last year, so the show starts and ends a day earlier.
-With over 1,500 boats on display, 1,000 exhibitors and 6 miles of floating docks and over 100,000 attendees the Fort Lauderdale International Boat Show is the largest in-water boat show in the world.
+With over 1,500 boats on display, 1,000 exhibitors and 6 miles of floating docks, the Fort Lauderdale International Boat Show is the largest in-water boat show in the world.
 It is also a huge boost to our local economy with an estimated impact on Broward County of $500 million per year thanks to the more than 110,000 visitors from around the world.
 Its fun, its crazy, its huge – its the Boat Show!

 BOAT SHOW TIPS – Venue, tickets, parking, etc.